 It is always better to be more careful than travel worry-free in foreign countries, especially when the culture is so different.

 Arab culture has always been a bit of a mystery to people who grew up in Western countries like Australia, England or the United States.
 People don't know whether the rules that they've come to expect in their home nations will hold true in a place like Egypt.
 Are they ruled by Sharia law?
 Do I have to wear the veil?
 How will they react if I don't behave in a certain way?
 What do I have to look out for?

 Egypt has a reputation of sexual harassment and assaults against women, both local and travelers.

-In a study done in 2013 by the UN's Enitity for Gender Equality, it's estimated that 99% of women in Egypt have been sexually harassed at some point; with most reporting groping followed by verbal abuse.
+In a 2013 study by the UN's Enitity for Gender Equality, an estimated 99% of women in Egypt have been sexually harassed at some point; with most reporting groping followed by verbal abuse.

 Since the resignation of Egyptian President Hosni Mubarak in 2011, women have gradually spoken out about this ever present issue in Egypt, with more reporting instances of physical and verbal abuse.
 Increasing media coverage has assisted in bringing this problem to the forefront of Egyptian society.